bigpick/barelycompetent/content/post/2024/misc/merge_n_sorted_files.md

 ## Solution

-### rough outline

-* get a reader on all the files in a dir
+* Get a reader on all the files in a dir.
-* grab just first line from all of them
+* Grab just first line from all of them.
-* take the smallest, write line to open output file handler
+* Take the smallest, write line to open output file handler.
-* read the next line from the file which we determined was the smallest
+* Read the next line from the file which we determined was the smallest.
-* repeat until we've parsed through everything
+* Repeat until we've parsed through everything.

-### code
+### Code

 ```golang
 package main